GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-problems/index.md

 bottom margin of the observing element (the browser viewport by default, but this can be changed to a specific element using the `root` property) by 256 pixels.
-That means the callback function will execute when an image element is within 256 pixels of the viewport, meaning that the image will begin to load before the user actually sees it.
+That means the callback function will execute when an image element is within 256 pixels of the viewport and the image will begin to load before the user actually sees it.

 To achieve this same effect using scroll event handling code, simply adjust your